-Plymouth is a bootsplash for Linux operating system that is used by various distributions like Fedora, Ubuntu, Linux mint, etc. It supports animation using a direct rendering manager(DRM) and KMS driver.
+Plymouth is a bootsplash for Linux operating systems that is used by various distributions like Fedora, Ubuntu, Linux mint, etc. It supports animation using a direct rendering manager(DRM) and KMS driver.
 It gets packed into the initial ramdisk (initrd).
 Plymouth also handles user interaction with the system during boot.
 Some other bootsplash programs available in Linux are splashy, Xsplash, fbsplash (implemented in Gentoo), etc.

 Steps to change the logo in Linux mint-